 So why have some organizations embraced an edge-first strategy, while others seem more reluctant to do so?
 Let’s break down a few of the pros and cons.

-Edge deployments can reduce latency, as there’s less distance and fewer network points-of-presence between edge infrastructure and the actual location where much of the underlying data is processed and analyzed.
+Edge computing can reduce latency, as there’s less distance and fewer network points-of-presence between the edge and the actual location where much of the underlying data is processed and analyzed.

-As its name implies, edge computing places dedicated resources closer to end users, which can free up core infrastructure and valuable network assets for other mission-critical tasks.
+As its name implies, edge computing places dedicated resources closer to end users and devices, which can free up core architecture and valuable network assets for other mission-critical tasks.

 Edge computing adds the potential for improved network resiliency by providing alternate paths for data transmission and communication.